ibm-cloud-docs/vmwaresolutions/uml/licensing_manage.md

 ## Adding license keys to VCF, vCenter Server, vSAN, and ESXi
 {: #licensing_manage-add-vcf}

-To add license keys to VMware Cloud Foundation (VCF) and VMware vSAN, complete the following steps in the VMware vSphere® Web Client:
+To add license keys to VMware Cloud Foundation (VCF) and VMware vSAN, complete the following steps from the VMware vSphere® Web Client:

 1. Log in to VMware vCenter Server with administrator privileges.
 2. Click **Administration > Licenses**.